NoahELE/Cluster-and-Cloud-Computing-A2/README.md

 Code in `data/health_geo` directory

-- Get sa2 code, asthma count, copd count, code of geographic feature and name of geographic feature in Greater Melbourne.
+- Get SA2 code, asthma count, copd count, code of geographic feature and name of geographic feature in Greater Melbourne.

 ## Fission Spec

+All details in folder `docs`

+## Front-end

+Jupyter notebooks in `frontend` directory, click `Run All` to execuate all cells to retrieve data through RESTful API and visualise data

+`air_and_health.ipynb`: Focus on scenario - relationship between weather & air quality, air quality & health

+`mastodon.ipynb`: Focus on scenario - relationship between weather & mastodon sentiment score

+`traffic_and_toots.ipynb`: Focus on scenario - relationship between weather & traffic accidents, weather & number of mastodon toots

+`frontend_merged.ipynb`: A typesetted collection of the former three files